Q: How many qualified bidders will be interested in/bid on my aircraft?

 A: We have over 5,000+ registered aviation bidders through our partnerships already.
 However, we aim to bring specific buyers to your aircraft.
 The earlier you consign your aircraft; the more time Assent will have to market and engage with qualified buyers on your behalf.
 We cannot guarantee a bidding war, or even serious interest, but we can guarantee your aircraft will stand out as the most enticing aircraft to qualified buyers in the respective fleet.
 The marketing value we deliver will help sell your aircraft, possibly even prior to auction.

 Q: When is the latest I can sign up my aircraft for the auction?

 A: Although well intentioned, that is the wrong question.
 The longer you wait, the less marketing exposure your aircraft will have.
 We will accept applications until one (1) week prior to auction.

 Q: What if bidding doesn’t reach my reserve or minimum bid?

-A: Negotiation will continue off the auction block in an attempt to sell the aircraft.
+A: No sweat.
+A good percentage of our consigned aircraft sell post-auction.
+Negotiation will continue off the auction block in an attempt to sell the aircraft.

 Q: Can I change my reserve number after application?